-- 2. The Notes are legal, valid and binding general obligations of the State, enforceable in accordance with their terms; subject to bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting creditors' rights to the exercise of judicial discretion in accordance with the general principles of equity. - 3.
-The State has unconditionally pledged its full faith, credit and resources to pay principal of and interest on the Notes. - 4.
-Interest on the Notes is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, interest on the Notes is taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on certain corporations.
-The opinion set forth in the preceding sentence is subject to the condition that the State comply with all requirements of the Internal Revenue Code of 1986, as amended (the "Code"), that must be satisfied subsequent to the issuance of the Notes in order that the interest thereon be, and continue to be, excludable from gross income for federal income tax purposes.
+2. The portion of each payment due under the Facility Lease and Trust Agreement designated as and comprising interest ("Interest") and received by the Registered Owners of Certificates is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, Interest is taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on certain corporations.
+The opinion set forth in the preceding sentence is subject to the condition that the State comply with all requirements of the Internal Revenue Code of 1986, as amended (the "Code"), that must be satisfied subsequent to the issuance of the Certificates in order that the Interest thereon be, and continue to be, excludable from gross income for federal income tax purposes.
 The State has covenanted to comply with all applicable requirements.
-Failure to comply with certain of such covenants may cause interest on the Notes to be included in gross income for federal income tax purposes retroactively to the date of issuance of the Notes. - 5.
-Interest on the Notes is not included in taxable income for purposes of the Alaska income tax imposed on corporations.
-Interest on the Notes may be indirectly subject to the Alaska alternative minimum tax imposed on corporations to the extent that interest on the Notes is subject to the federal alternative minimum tax on corporations
+Failure to comply with certain of such covenants may cause Interest on the Certificates to be included in gross income for federal income tax purposes retroactively to the date of issuance of the Certificates.

+3. Interest is not included in taxable income for purposes of the Alaska income tax imposed on corporations.
+Interest may be indirectly subject to the Alaska alternative minimum tax imposed on corporations to the extent that Interest is subject to the federal alternative minimum tax on corporations

-The Notes are not "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Code.
+The Certificates are not "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Code.